artibhoir369/DVP/README.md

 https://avs.skyboundcyber.com

 2. From the UI, you can:
-- Generate a new WireGuard configuration
+- Generate a new configuration
 - Download the `.conf` file
 - View or scan the QR code for mobile setup

-  ## 🌍 Select VPN Server
+  ## 🌍 Select VPN Server based on location

 ### 🇮🇳 Bangalore, India (`blr1`) – Best for India/UAE users